Table of Contents

 Common API monitoring tools

-There are a wide range of API monitoring tools on the market.
+There is a wide range of API monitoring tools on the market.
 Let’s have a look at each of them and explore their core features.

 The company made its debut in 2012 with its powerful monitoring tool.
-Since then, its products, Hosted Graphite, Hosted Prometheus, and Grafana as a Service, have been adopted by major companies such as Salesforce, Nielsen, Accenture, and many more.
+Since then, its products, Hosted Graphite and Grafana as a Service, have been adopted by major companies such as Salesforce, Nielsen, Accenture, and many more.
 Among its tools, Hosted Graphite provides strong support for API monitoring.
 MetricFire offers a free trial, so try it to have a closer look.

 - Various hosted options - hosted, on-premise, or hybrid